moresonsunn/Blockpanel/README.md

 If the error occurs only with the dev override + `--build` but manual `docker build` works:
 1. Ensure BuildKit is enabled (unset `DOCKER_BUILDKIT` or set it to `1`).
 2. Run a manual build once (as you did) to populate the local image, then `docker compose ... up -d` without `--build` while you diagnose.
-3. Run `docker compose config` to confirm the merged file shows the expected `blockpanel-dev-controller:latest` image and not the remote one.
+3. Run `docker compose config` to confirm the merged file shows the expected `lynx-dev-controller:latest` image and not the remote one.

 If problems persist, capture:
 ```